Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

+{ and $\frac{dp}{df}, \frac{d\omega}{df}$, $\frac{dt}{df}$ are the same as mentioned above in Eq. (\ref{eq:elliptical_osculating_eqns}).
 Here, $\mathcal{R}$, $\mathcal{S}$, and $\mathcal{W}$ represent the components of the perturbing forces in a Newtonian binary system.
-Since the perturbations considered in this study do not have a $\mathcal{W}$ component (as in Eq.~(\ref{eq:general_perturbing_force})), the equations simplify in further calculations.
+For the type of perturbations considered in this work, the out-of-orbital-plane component $\mathcal{W}$ vanishes (see Eq.~(\ref{eq:general_perturbing_force})).
+Consequently, the orbital inclination $\iota$ and the longitude of the ascending node $\Omega$ remain constants of motion, simplifying the subsequent analysis.
+This can be understood from Fig. (\ref{DM_Orbital_Motion}).}